 I can promise that I will post a blog at least once a month, sometimes more.
 If this doesn’t happen, then be patient with me.
 My track record shows that I can do this!

 Sometimes I will host guest bloggers with links to their websites.
 I hope to include some redeeming stories of people who live in God’s grace.
 A resource section is included for more information.

 What you can do

-Now that you know a little about my story, would you tell me about yours?
-I would also love it if you would pass it on by sharing it on your favorite social media.
-Or for those who are unplugged, you can spread the word via email.
+Now that you know a little about my story would you share the link on your social media.
+Or for those who are unplugged, you can spread the word via email or by word of mouth.
 I’m not perfect nor do I claim to have expertise but I would love to know your thoughts.
 You can share your thoughts right on the comment section of the blog or by private email.

 I invite you to follow my blogging journey and be inspired.
-You can sign up in the Subscription box on the side bar of this page.
+You can sign up in the Subscription box at the top or side.
 You will get new posts right into your email inbox.
 I will keep them short and

 sweet to the point (maybe not).